lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 \subsection{Purpose}

-This model explores how structure, time, causality, and locality can emerge within a system governed solely by internal information-theoretic constraints.
+This game explores how structure, time, causality, and locality can emerge within a system governed solely by internal information-theoretic constraints.
 It serves as

 - A *research framework* for observer-free dynamics and entropy-based emergence,
 - A *conceptual tool* for introducing deep ideas in physics in an accessible, internally consistent setting.